Conifold transitions via affine geometry and mirror symmetry: Explicit fibrations on the local conifold

+In this case $X$ is homeomorphic to a dense open subset of the smoothing $Y_{\epsilon}$.
+This is discussed in Section 4 of \cite{Gross_spLagEx}.
+Notice that in this case $\Delta$ has two vertices over which the fibration is of negative type. \end{ex}

-\begin{rem} Observe that the torus fibrations on the resolution given in Example \ref{ex:res_alg_1} and the one on the smoothing given in Example \ref{ex:fibr_smooth_2} are topologically ``mirror dual'' in the sense of \cite{TMS}.
+\begin{rem} Observe that the torus fibrations on the resolution given in Example \ref{ex:res_alg_1} and the one on the smoothing given in Example \ref{ex:fibr_smooth_2} are topologically ``mirror dual'' in the sense of \cite{TMS}, since monodromies are dual to each other.
 The same is true for the torus fibrations on the smoothing given in Example \ref{ex:smooth_1} and on the resolution given in Example \ref{ex:fibr_res_2}.
-This was already observed by Ruan \cite{Ruan} and Gross \cite{Gross_spLagEx}.
+This was already observed by Ruan \cite{Ruan} and Gross in Section 4 of \cite{Gross_spLagEx}.
 In the next section we will show that this is true at the level of ``tropical manifolds'', where mirror duality is meant in the sense of discrete Legendre transform. \end{rem}